spicata/mint-fresh-notes/Chemistree.md

 - Empty class at start :-/
 - STAWA Sets 8 and 21 is what we did.
 As **homework** I shall mark.
 - That's it

+## 14th of February, 2023

+- Homework: STAWA Set 23 and (i think) 26
+- Balancing equations: law of conservation of mass at work.
+- Stoichiometry